Cryogenic Focus Measurement System for a Wide-Field Infrared Space Telescope: SPHEREx

 \section{SPHEREx}

-The Spectro-Photometer for the History of the Universe, Epoch of Reionization and Ices Explorer (SPHEREx) is a NASA Medium-Class Explorers satellite that will survey the entire sky at near-infrared wavelengths with $6.2"$ angular resolution and spectral resolution $\textrm{R}=\frac{\lambda}{\Delta \lambda} = 35-130$.
-The telescope is an $f/3$ anistigmat with three free-form off-axis mirrors, a 300 mm diameter aperture (200 mm effective aperture), and a $11.3\times3.5^{\circ}$ field of view.
+The Spectro-Photometer for the History of the Universe, Epoch of Reionization and Ices Explorer (SPHEREx) is a NASA medium-class Explorers satellite that will survey the entire sky at near-infrared wavelengths with a $6.2"$ angular resolution and a spectral resolution of $\textrm{R}=\frac{\lambda}{\Delta \lambda} = 35-130$.
+The telescope is an $f/3$ anastigmat with three free-form off-axis mirrors, a 200 mm diameter aperture, and a $11.3^{\circ}\times3.5^{\circ}$ field of view.
 The pupil is located at the secondary mirror, which results in separated beam patterns over the primary and tertiary mirrors.
-The housing and mirrors are aluminum and a dichroic beam splitter feeds two focal planes covering $\lambda=0.75\textrm{--}2.42\textrm{ }\mu\textrm{m}$ (reflected channel) and $\lambda=2.42\textrm{--}5\textrm{ }\mu\textrm{m}$ (transmitted channel) \cite{Frater}.
+The housing and mirrors are aluminum and a dichroic beamsplitter feeds two focal planes covering $\lambda=0.75\textrm{--}2.42\textrm{ }\mu\textrm{m}$ (reflected channel) and $\lambda=2.42\textrm{--}5\textrm{ }\mu\textrm{m}$ (transmitted channel) \cite{Frater}.
 Each focal plane contains three Teledyne H2RG detector arrays with $2048\times2048$ pixels \cite{Blank_H2RG}.
-A linear variable filter mounts immediately in front of each detector to vary the observing wavelength and set the spectral resolution \cite{LVF}.
-Table~\ref{tab:InstrumentParameters} gives a summary of the instrument parameters.
-To keep the point spread function smaller than a detector pixel, focus must be set to $<50 \textrm{ } \mu \textrm{m}$ in the short wavelength bands.
-Due to diffraction, the focus accuracy may be $< 100 \; \mu\textrm{m}$ in the long wavelength bands.
+A linear variable filter mounted immediately in front of each detector sets the observing wavelength and spectral resolution \cite{LVF}.
+Table \ref{tab:InstrumentParameters} gives a summary of the instrument parameters.

+The three free-form off-axis mirrors are aligned with wavefront measurements using an interferometer and an array of spherical reflectors in place of the detectors while the focal planes are aligned using measurements with the collimator configuration described in this paper.
+Alignment of each focal plane must be set such that the point spread function remains smaller than a detector pixel.
+In the short wavelength bands, this means that the diameter of the geometric spot size, given by the focus error over the telescope focal ratio $(d = \delta / F = \delta / 3)$, must be less than the $18 \textrm{ } \mu \textrm{m}$ width of a SPHEREx detector pixel, placing a focus accuracy requirement of $< 50 \textrm{ } \mu \textrm{m}$.
+Due to diffraction, the focus accuracy may be $< 100 \textrm{ } \mu \textrm{m}$ in the long wavelength bands.